-One of the key attractions of coming to Smallfield Place is that unlike most other venues, you and your guests are given exclusive use of the entire house including the exquisite accommodation within the manor house.
+One of the key attractions of this luxury wedding venue is that unlike most others, you and your guests are given exclusive use of the entire house including the exquisite accommodation within the manor house.
 The house boasts seven luxury ensuite bedrooms which are all designed to reflect the nostalgic refinement of the manor house’s Jacobean architecture.

-Smallfield Place mixes the traditional with the contemporary.
+Smallfield Place is a luxury wedding venue in Surrey that mixes the traditional with the contemporary.
 You will enjoy fine quality furnishings such as four poster beds and fine cotton sheets alongside high specification bathrooms, WIFI, and flat screen TVs, making for a unique and comfortable experience.
 The bedrooms can accommodate up to fourteen guests over the seven bedrooms, although sofa beds, cots and additional folding beds are available on request.

 Smallfield Place has four spacious reception rooms.
 Three of the rooms have large open fireplaces, one of which is set within an imposing twelve foot inglenook surrounded by stunning oak panelling.